Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

 - Install [FFT: The Ivalice Chronicles Texture Pack & Configurator](https://github.com/Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/releases) to Reloaded II
 - Set Texture Pack Configurator above Mod Loader
 - Set Texture Pack at the bottom of your mod order
+- Click Texture Pack Configurator then the "Configure Mod" button to customize the texture pack to your liking.

 <details>
   <summary>Click to reveal proper load order example</summary>